mylabpcb/myCPU/pages/en/mycpu/introduction.md

 </figure>

 ### Modular architecture
-The myCPU was designed with a modular perspective in mind, give us the possibility to design modules based on its logic responsibility and decouple physically these responsibilities.
-Allow to the builders to design his own custom modules, whether simple or complex modules.
+The myCPU was designed with a modular perspective in mind, give us the possibility to design modules based on its logical responsibility and decouple physically these responsibilities.
+Allowing to the builders design his own custom modules, whether simple or complex modules.
 Even customize logic blocks of modules mixing your own custom modules with the built-in ones
 {: style="text-align: justify"}

 This feature is very interesting because you can mix the built-in modules (module boards provided with the kit) with your own custom modules.
 You can redesign some of the built-in modules with your more advanced or improved version while leave the others without any changes, and your myCPU should work properly.